Download the Clickworker App

 What do I have to do to receive payment from clickworker?

-Three things are necessary for payment: You must select a payment method in the “Payment information” – this can either be Paypal or payment to your bank account.
+Three things are necessary for payment: You must select a payment method in the “Payment information” – this can either be Payoneer, Paypal or payment to your bank account.
 In addition, you must provide information about whether you are self-employed or a freelance professional or not.
-And the minimum amount for the necessary method of payment must be reached, i.e. 5 euro for PayPal users and 10 euro for payment to your bank account.
+The minimum amount for the necessary method of payment must be reached, i.e. 5 euro for Payoneer and 10 euro for payment to your bank account and PayPal users.
 Payment will not be made unless all of these three requirements are fulfilled.
-However, the money you have earned is not lost.
+However, the money you have earned is not lost if you do not match one of them on the day of the bill run and will remain on your Clickworker balance until you have fulfilled all conditions.

 What payment options do I have?

-The standard method is payment to a verified PayPal account.
-This occurs once a week between Wednesday and Friday provided the necessary requirements are fulfilled (see previous question).
-Alternatively, Clickworkers from states that belong to the SEPA (Single Euro Payments Area) can also have their payments credited to a bank account once a month.
+The recommended standard method is payment to a Payoneer account.
+Both Payoneer and PayPal payments are done once a week between Wednesday and Friday.
+Alternatively, Clickworkers from states that belong to SEPA (Single Euro Payments Area) can also have their payments credited to a bank account twice a month.

 When are the fees paid?

-PayPal users are paid once a week between Wednesday and Friday; bank account users on the 7th or 8th of the next month.
-Should the 7th or 8th fall on a public holiday or a weekend, the monthly payment will be made on the first next working day.
+Payoneer and PayPal users are paid once a week between Wednesday and Friday, bank account users twice a month on the 1st-3rd and on the 15th-17th of the month.
+Should the payment day fall on a public holiday or a weekend, the payment will be made on the first next working day.

-Because the payment process is made up of several steps, there can be a delay between the time of the invoice and the time when the bank transfer actually occurs.
+Because the payment process is made up of several steps, there can be a delay between the time of the invoice and the time when the transfer actually occurs.
 Although we usually manage to make the weekly payments on Wednesday, there is no need to worry if this is not the case.
 The process sometimes takes a bit longer.
-However, if you have not received your payment by Friday evening, please feel free to contact us.
+However, if you have not received your invoice or payment by Saturday morning, feel free to contact us.

 What does “account balance payable” mean?